jimz011/homekit-infused/README.md

 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

-# Home Assistant 0.96.x compatible Lovelace setup.
+# Home Assistant 0.97.x compatible Lovelace setup.
-My current Home Assistant install (current running version 0.96.5) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
+My current Home Assistant install (current running version 0.97.0b2) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
 If you are new to this please continue to the introduction below the changes.

 ## Lovelace setup by jimzz011 July 2019 (*updated: 05/08/2019)
-### Changes (05/08/2019) (*note: This setup will work with 0.97.x however dynamic themes seem to be broken for now, I will probably have to rewrite them for them to work again in 0.97.x.
-You can however still start HA with your desired theme and it will load just fine.
-Ofcourse I will update the repo whenever I get around this.
+### Changes (05/08/2019) (*note: This setup will work perfectly fine with 0.97.x however themes only seem to work when I throw an automation at it (this means it will be set for all users), the dynamic standard themes (day/night) will work just fine, though for now setting a theme per user does not work.
+If setting globally use the lovelace button I created and the corresponding automations (or make your own)!
+It probably has to do with the way I have themed this and might require a rewrite.

 A very very great summer to all of you, I hope you enjoy your summer.
 Today I have a great update for all of you.
 This update is massive!
 Why?
 Well remember that I wanted to experiment with conditional cards and more users?
 Well guess what I was not satisfied with the result.
 Yes I was satisfied with how it looked, but not the way it was coded.
 It was extremely slow to a point my old iPad Air wouldn't want to load this setup anymore.
 So this time around I have rewritten every single page in the setup and boy you are going to love this! (sorry for the ones that were adopting my previous setup, but this will make your life, and mine, a lot easier).

 So lets talk about what has changed.
 For this release I have changed a lot of simple stuff.
 My setup was way too complicated and even I got lost in it.
 Now it is as simple as this: Every menu item (what used to be popup cards) are now just separate views.
 This is far easier to maintain.
 Extremely easy to edit and even easier to get it running as you can now work view by view.
 Performance has gone up massively.
 It loads about 2 to 3 times faster than the previous setup whilst having added a bit more features.
 The setup will work EXACTLY the same as before and you might not see the difference at first glance.
 I have worked out a lot of small details that were bugging me and I have redesigned the top part of the screen on every page so that the setup is now consistently the same on every view.